kosprov/AngScope/README.md

 ### AngScope -  Simple AngularJS Scope Inspector for Firebug

-This is a simple Firebug extention that allows you to inspect the AngularJS scope that a DOM element binds to.
+This is a simple Firebug extension that allows you to inspect the AngularJS scope that a DOM element binds to.

 __Usage:__